 We will only keep your personal data for as long as is necessary for the purpose for which we are processing it, unless we have a legitimate reason for keeping it, for example, any legal requirement to keep the data for a set time period.

-Please consider the privacy information given at the time you provided your personal data to us or alternatively you can view our records retention policy (pdf)
+Please consider the privacy information given at the time you provided your personal data to us or alternatively you can view our records retention policy, which you can find on our main privacy notice page

 Generally, where possible we will anonymise your personal data so that you cannot be identified.